DOT Hours of Service Training – [Complete Video Package]

 - When does the clock start on CMCSA regulation time requirements?
 Are there any Hours of Service limits?

-- What is the maximum number of hours a commercial driver can spend behind the wheel of their truck?
+- What is the maximum number of hours a commercial driver can spend behind the wheel of their commercial motor vehicle?

 - Why is it important to keep your driver’s log book up to date and accurate?

-- What is a “sleeper berth provision” and how does it work and what does it allow?
+- What is the commercial motor vehicle “sleeper berth provision,” how does it work, and what does it allow?

 - and much more

 If you employ a truck or other commercial drivers, you must train your operators on the Hours of Service regulations.
 This service training program will do just that.

 Hours of Service Training Delivery Methods:

 This hours of service training is available as a DVD or USB stick and in either English or Spanish.
 This service training is also available as an online option.
 The online course can be a stand-alone training session or part of a complete training library.

 This Complete Hours of Service Training Program Includes These Items: